sai-dev/sai/README.md

 https://github.com/sai-dev/sai/releases, download the latest release and unzip.
 (There is also a cpu-only version if you need it.)

-Then you can use the main program SAI (actually, the filename is still leelaz.exe).
+Then you can use the main program SAI.
 You have to open a Windows command prompt in the directory with the program to run it.
 It will need a network to work and networks can be found on the [server](http://sai.unich.it/).
 But you can immediately launch
 ```
-leelaz.exe --help
+sai.exe --help
 ```
 to see the options.

-If you'd rather play with a strong SAI 9x9 network, we provide a compiled 9x9 executable leelaz9x9.exe but you can also simply run sai9x9.bat and you will play agains the [S1](http://sai.unich.it/networks/94619dea457de054503cec030269ce842c47055ba51e96db8fee841dfbaf05f9.gz) network from the 9x9 paper, which is included inside the zip file.
+If you'd rather play with a strong SAI 9x9 network, we provide a compiled 9x9 executable sai9x9.exe but you can also simply run sai9x9.bat and you will play agains the [S1](http://sai.unich.it/networks/94619dea457de054503cec030269ce842c47055ba51e96db8fee841dfbaf05f9.gz) network from the 9x9 paper, which is included inside the zip file.